Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 When you are ready to play, grab some friends and get twisted up!

 Alternate Game Creation Ideas

 - Use Glow Necklaces: Glow necklaces that can be connected in a circle can also be used for a glowing Twister game.
-You will need at least 4 glow sticks in each of 4 different colors.
+You will need at least four glow sticks in each of four different colors.
 They will need to be attached to the ground before play.
-Tape may work to hold them in place on most floors or the glow sticks can be taped on top of a regular Twister mat (see video below).
+Tape may work to hold them in place on most floors, or the glow sticks can be taped on top of a regular Twister mat (see video below).

 - Right on the Ground: Glow paint can be painted directly onto the ground also.
 Glowing spray paint will work best for this.
 Spray circles onto grass or concrete.
 If you spray it somewhere other than grass, it will be permanent.